Switch to SMARTe & Save 50%+ on ZoomInfo Spends Learn More

 3) Aligning Sales and Marketing Teams

-ABM success depends on close collaboration between sales and marketing.
+Account-Based Marketing success depends on close collaboration between sales and marketing.
 Shared metrics create a common language for both teams.
 They help everyone understand their impact on the buyer's journey.
 This alignment reduces departmental friction and ensures unified goals.
 When teams work in harmony, they create more cohesive account experiences.

 4) Driving Targeted Growth